vega/vega-lite/site/docs/transform/timeunit.md

 Vega-Lite time units can also be a string of consecutive time units to indicate desired intervals of time.
 For example, `yearmonthdate` indicates chronological time sensitive to year, month, and date (but not to hours, minutes, or seconds).
 The specifier `monthdate` is sensitive to month and date, but not year, which can be useful for binning time values to look at seasonal patterns only.

-By default, all time units represent date time using local time.
-To use UTC time, you can add the `utc` prefix (e.g., `"utcyear"`, `"utcyearmonth"`).
+- By default, all time units represent date time using local time.
+- To use UTC time, you can add the `utc` prefix (e.g., `"utcyear"`, `"utcyearmonth"`).
+- For timeUnit in encoding, you can also add `"binned"` prefix (e.g., `"binnedyearmonth"` or `"binnedutcyearmonth"`) for Chronological time unit (i.e., units that are truncated date time)

 <!--prettier-ignore-start-->
 ## Documentation Overview